aimtyaem/EOInfo/README.md

 We expect all contributors to adhere to our code of conduct, which promotes a respectful and inclusive environment.
 Please refrain from personal attacks, offensive language, or any form of harassment.

 ### **Contact**
-If you have any questions or need assistance with contributing, please contact [Project Contact Name] at [Project Contact Email].
+If you have any questions or need assistance with contributing, please contact Ahmed Ibrahim Metawee at aimt16@hotmail.com.

 We appreciate your contributions and look forward to collaborating with you!
 [![Watch the video](https://img.youtube.com/vi/NCboNufaOsg/0.jpg)](https://www.youtube.com/watch?v=NCboNufaOsg)